http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 ##### Code [<img class="octocat" src="/img/octocat-32.png"/>](https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_configuration/intro.kt)
 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/blog/typesafe_configuration/intro.kt"></script>

-Obviously, the above is still not very safe - a failed coercion will still fail with an `IllegalArgumentException`.
+Obviously, the above is still not very safe - a failed coercion will still fail with an `IllegalArgumentException` or a `NullPointerException`.
 We can do better.

 #### 2. Security
 Most apps will have both sensitive and non-sensitive values.
 Sensitive such as application secrets, DB passwords or API